openshift-cloud-functions/Documentation/README.md

 ## Knative on OpenShift v0.5.0
-Documentation has move to [here](https://github.com/openshift-knative/docs)
+Documentation has moved to [here](https://github.com/openshift-knative/docs)

 ## Knative on OpenShift v0.4.0
 [Knative on an OpenShift 4.0 cluster](knative-OCP-4x.md)